-The RD Station Marketing is all on a platform created by the Digital results for you automate and manage your Digital Marketing actions, going beyond the Email Marketing.
+The RD Station Marketing is all on a platform created by the Digital results for you to automate and manage your Digital Marketing actions, going beyond Email Marketing.

 In the “Email Marketing” functionality you create email campaigns with drag & drop editor, have access to different email templates, segmentation possibilities and a complete performance report.

-With more than 17 thousand customers in more than 20 countries, RD Station Marketing is the market leader in Marketing Automation tool in Brazil, according to the B2B Stack.
+With more than 17 thousand customers in more than 20 countries, RD Station Marketing is the market leader in Marketing Automation tools in Brazil, according to the B2B Stack.